Skip to footer content

 Frequently Asked Questions

 Yes, IronOCR supports barcode reading.
-It can be configured to extract barcode information from images by setting the ReadBarCodes configuration to true.
+You can configure it to detect and extract barcode information from images by enabling the barcode reading feature within your OCR setup.

 Kannaopat Udonpant